F.E.C., P. Eng., Ph.D., M.B.A.

 Professor, Faculty of Sustainable Engineering

 University of Prince Edward Island

-Amy received her B.S. in Materials Science and Engineering from the Massachusetts Institute of Technology in 1996, her M.S. and Ph.D. in Materials Science and Engineering from Carnegie Mellon University in 1998 and 2001 respectively, and her M.B.A. from Memorial University of Newfoundland in 2008.
-She was a Chateaubriand Postdoctoral Fellow at L’Ecole Normale de Superieure de Cachan, in France from 2001-2002.
-In 2014, she was a recipient of the Professional Engineers and Geoscientists of Newfoundland and Labrador Teaching Award.
+Amy received her B.S. in Materials Science and Engineering from the Massachusetts Institute of Technology in 1996, her M.S. and Ph.D in Materials Science and Engineering from Carnegie Mellon University in 1998 and 2001, respectively, and her M.B.A. from Memorial University of Newfoundland in 2008.
+She was a Chateaubriand Postdoctoral Fellow at L’ecole Normale de Superieure de Cachan (now ENS-Saclay) in France from 2001-2002.
+Amy enjoys cooking, living by the ocean, and spending time outdoors with her husband, and practicing her Mandarin Chinese and French.